eMahtab/design-dropbox/README.md

 3. Handle the conflicts due to offline or concurrent updates
 4. Update file metadata on remote server if they change

+# Save Bandwidth using File Chunking :
+File chunking is very important part of the system.
+If there is any change in file, client determines which chunk has changed and just uploads that chunk to remote server.
+Similarly on other side, other client gets notified about the chunk that has changed and downloads just that chunk.
+This saves a lot of network bandwidth.

+And this saving is significant when the file size is large, suppose initial file size was around 2 GB, after 5 minutes user updated the same file making it 2.01 GB, since the change was very small only the chunks which are changed or gets newly added will be uploaded.
+So the client app just needs to upload the chunks which were changed to the cloud.
+And if this file was shared with multiple other users, they just need to upload the chunks which were changed.

 # References :